-C:\Users\Administrator> restart-netadapter <physical port name>
+C:\Users\Administrator> restart-netadapter <physical port name> i.
+To start the initiator configuration, go to Control Panel and click iSCSI Initiator in Administrative Tools.

 2.3. iSER Target Discovery and Login

 The following example describes the method to discover and login to iSER target using the Chelsio iSER interface: